 A Start Up Loan is a government-backed personal loan available to individuals looking to start or grow a business in the UK.
 You borrow £500 to £25,000 over 1–5 years at a fixed rate of 6% per annum.

 The scheme lends to applicants who are 18 years or older at the time of application.
-Individuals can receive one loan per business, however more than one partner in a business can apply for a Start Up Loan with a maximum of £100,000 available per business.
+Individuals can receive one loan per business.
+Up to four directors or partners can apply for a Start Up Loan with a maximum of £100,000 available per business.

 Start Up Loans, administered by the British Business Bank, is a government backed scheme, providing low-interest repayable loans and free business support.

 Business Enterprise Fund is a national delivery partner for the Start Up Loans scheme.

 To be eligible to apply for a Start Up Loan, you must fit the following criteria:

 No. A grant is a non-repayable fund provided by an individual or an organisation for a particular purpose, whereas a Start Up Loan must be repaid in full over an agreed term of one to five years.
 Apply for a Start Up loan.